3lack5ky/AllTimeLow-DeckyPlugin/README.md

 - **Lowest Price Display**: Automatically shows the historical lowest price on steam for a game, with data from IsThereAnyDeal, when on the game's store page.
 - **Direct Access**: Provides a direct link to launch the IsThereAnyDeal webpage for more details from the game's store page.

-This plugin is based on the original by JtdeGraaf.
+This plugin is based on the IsThereAnyDeal-DeckyPlugin by JtdeGraaf (https://github.com/JtdeGraaf/IsThereAnyDeal-DeckyPlugin).
 This version has been modified.

 ## Screenshots
 ![Untitled](https://github.com/JtdeGraaf/IsThereAnyDeal-DeckyPlugin/assets/94895953/d93f78a2-b6a4-419f-902d-ade08e9eeb03)